andrenrwn/urban-octo-telegram/README.md

 # Week 1 Challenge Website

+## Description
 This website is a UTA Bootcamp assignment for Week 1.

+1. This website refactors all <div> elements into semantic HTML5 elements.
+   Semantic HTML5 elements are tags with more concise meanings (ie. <article>, <nav>, <section>, etc)

+2. This website is refactored to follow a logical structure

+3. Image elements shall be marked with alt tags, except non-essential images, which should be tagged with empty alt tags (alt="").
+   This is done so screen readers for users with disability only read out essential images, and skip decorative images (ie. icons, etc).

+4. Heading attributes shall be in sequential order

+5. The title element has a concise, descriptive title.

+## Submission links
 Submitted deployed website access link: https://andrenrwn.github.io/urban-octo-telegram/Develop/